 It’s the light, breathable fabric that keeps your skin cool in summer, flutters flirtingly in the breeze, and keeps your sheets silky smooth.
 Chances are you’ve used a cotton product today, and you’re in league with the rest of us who use cotton on a daily basis.
 Cotton may have done a lot to clean up its image since its colonial days as the crop that launched a thousand slaves (or, if we’re being precise, 1.8 million) to the American cotton fields, but how much has actually changed?

 Soft, light, and breathable, cotton is a natural fibre often associated with quality clothing, and can be found in many wardrobe staples such as jeans and t-shirts.
-Compared to other common clothing fibres such as synthetic polyester and semi-synthetic rayon and bamboo, cotton has the advantage of being a completely natural product that doesn’t require an intensive chemical process in order to be transformed into fabric.
+Compared to other common clothing fibres such as synthetic polyester and semi-synthetic rayon and bamboo, cotton has the advantage of being a completely natural product which means it’s biodegradable.

 Although cotton is a naturally occurring fibre, its production is nevertheless haunted by claims of pollution, exploitation, and slavery – yes, even today.